Second Boer War: New Zealand

-When the Second Boer War seemed imminent, New Zealand offered its support.
-On 28 September 1899, Prime Minister Richard Seddon asked Parliament to approve the offer to the imperial government of a contingent of mounted rifles, thus becoming the first British Colony to send troops to the Boer War.
-The British position in the dispute with the Transvaal was "moderate and righteous," he maintained.
+When war seemed imminent, New Zealand offered its support.
+On 28 September 1899, Prime Minister Richard Seddon asked Parliament to approve the offer to the imperial government of a contingent of mounted rifles, thus becoming the first British Colony to send troops to the war.
+The British position in the dispute with the Transvaal was "moderate and righteous", he maintained.
 He stressed the "crimson tie" of Empire that bound New Zealand to the mother-country and the importance of a strong British Empire for the colony's security.

-By the time peace was concluded two and a half years later, 10 contingents of volunteers, totalling nearly 6,500 men from New Zealand, with 8,000 horses had fought in the conflict, along with doctors, nurses, veterinary surgeons and a small number of school teachers.
-Some 70 New Zealanders died from enemy action, with another 158 killed accidentally or by disease.
-The first New Zealander to be killed was Farrier G.R.
-Bradford at Jasfontein Farm on 18 December 1899.
-The Boer War was greeted with extraordinary enthusiasm when the war was over, and peace was greeted with patriotism and national pride.
+10 contingents of volunteers, totalling nearly 6,500 men from New Zealand, with 8,000 horses fought in the conflict, along with doctors, nurses, veterinary surgeons and school teachers.
+70 New Zealanders died from enemy action, with another 158 killed accidentally or by disease.
+The first New Zealander killed was Farrier Bradford at Jasfontein Farm on 18 December 1899.
+The war was greeted with enthusiasm when the war was over, and peace greeted with patriotism and national pride.
 This is best shown by the fact that the Third, Fourth and Fifth contingents from New Zealand were funded by public conscription.